andreab0106/Eviews-/README.md

 # Eviews-
-Codes to new Economics.
+Codes to new economists.
 An opportunity to learn.